itsconnorowens/refundfinder/TEST_REPORT.md

 # Data Schema and Airtable Testing Report

 ## Overview
-This report documents the comprehensive testing of the data schema and Airtable integration for the RefundFinder application.
+This report documents the comprehensive testing of the data schema and Airtable integration for the Flghtly application.
 The testing covers data validation, schema compliance, error handling, and edge cases.

 ## Test Coverage